Stillstellung/VikeAware/README.txt

 Add event log w/ datetime stamps (raids etc).
 __________________________________________________________________________________________________________________________________________
 License and Contributing:
 Contribute away.
-I'll see it eventually.
+I'll see it eventually, but please don't expect rapid response.
 Curious to see how others might improve this thing.
 Full GPL text is found in the file LICENSE

     VikeAware: very simple Valheim Server status page